-Six Mile Creek, Mulholland Wildflower Preserve to Potters Falls
+Six Mile Creek, Mulholland Wildflower Preserve and Wells ( AKA Businessman’s Lunch ) Falls

 Click here for a map showing the spot.
 It’s just a few minutes’ drive from The Commons.

 This is one of our best hikes within the city of Ithaca.

 The trail first takes us along the edge of a highly picturesque stretch of Six Mile Creek, through a beautiful area of wildflowers and pine trees.

 Then we head uphill to a dirt service road that leads to a dramatic look-out over the closer of two reservoirs along the creek, in a setting of beautiful meadows.